earino/hosting_a_panel/README.md

 panelist short, and no one on standby, I usually suggest asking your panelists if they have anyone they would be willing to nominate.
 In my experience, panelists often know each other from other panels, and can help fill in any gaps.
 Once a panelist has agreed to be on your panel, they want it to be the very best panel it can be too.

+### Researching Your Panelists

+You to find out what they're most qualified to speak to specifically.
+Look at their LinkedIn page, look at their github page, but not just their projects, see if they contributed to any other projects or filed issues.
+Look at their social media and at previous talks they may have given.
+Search for them in Google scholar... basically be exhaustive.
+Look at their background speficically through the lens of the theme of the panel.
+The goals in researching your panelists are:

+1. Find out what these panelists are experts in
+2. Figure out where they have commonality and differences
+3. Extracting broader themes that they all share that can shape your panel

+You want to synthesize what you learn about all of your panelists.
+Things like "all of you have nonprofit experience" or "only some of you have a PhD".
+Basically broad things that you can end up working into the set of candidate questions that you will end up using in the panel.
+Write these notes on the spreadsheet.

+### Creating a Panel Goal and Topic Statement

+In a google doc, write down the goal statement for your panel.
+A goal is the "desired end state of the world."